 Now I was in a pickle.
 The stakes were a little higher because she had gone to the effort to make a stronger case.
 I was going to have to be more direct in turning down her offer.
 Awkward.

 Me: “Can you believe how presumptuous this woman is being?
 Now, I have to shut her down, and I’m peeved and tempted to straighten her out because she made some pretty big assumptions.”

 My Friend: “You mean you didn’t respect her enough to handle your rejection.”

-(Whaaaaaa?
-Imagine the sound of a record player needle screeching across a vinyl record.)
+What? (imagine the sound of a record player needle screeching across a vinyl record.)

 I blew it.
 I had expected my acquaintance to handle my reply badly.
-I sidestepped a clear, authentic response and made a mess.
+I side-stepped a clear, authentic response and made a mess.

 I recalled this situation today when I was feeling annoyed that I hadn’t heard from a few people about some projects we have hanging in limbo.
 I wanted to say, “You know, if you don’t want to proceed, just tell me.”

-Not knowing how to “reject” the situation and feel okay about it?
+Not knowing how to reject the situation and feel okay about it?
 Well, yeah.
 Maybe.
 I get it now.
 Again.
 It’s more difficult than it looks.
 We teach what we need to learn, and today I learned I have to go deeper with my practice of courage, compassion and respect.